[ previous ] [ Contents ] [ 1 ] [ 2 ] [ 3 ] [ 4 ] [ 5 ] [ 6 ] [ 7 ] [ 8 ] [ 9 ] [ 10 ] [ 11 ] [ 12 ] [ 13 ] [ 14 ] [ 15 ] [ 16 ] [ next ]

 This prints out a one-line summary for each package, giving a 2-letter status symbol (explained in the header), the package name, the version which is installed, and a brief description.

-To learn the status of packages whose names match the string any pattern beginning with "foo" by executing the command:
+To learn the status of packages whose names match any pattern beginning with "foo", run the command:

 dpkg --list 'foo*'